-The Funds Responsible Investor Policy currently does not call for divestment even when engagement has failed or cannot be expected to be effective.
+Without the threat of divestment, engagement has no power in a negotiation but the Funds Responsible Investor Policy currently does not call for divestment even when engagement has failed or cannot be expected to be effective.
 We believe it is the case that companies with a large proportion of their revenue from arms are examples where engagement has no chance of changing their activity.

-This is especially clear where the bulk of their investors are USA institutional investors who are highly restricted in proxy voting for a non-financial factoring, the companies would no longer be profitable investments if they ceased production of arms so those companies should simply be excluded just as controversial weapons makers already are.
+This is especially clear where the bulk of their investors are USA institutional investors who are highly restricted in proxy voting for a non-financial factoring.
+The companies would no longer be profitable investments if they ceased production of arms so those companies should simply be excluded just as controversial weapons makers already are.